 Cost of Cataract Surgery in Australia

-The cost of cataract surgery depends on your individual circumstances — particularly whether you have private health insurance, and which lens is most appropriate for your eyes and visual priorities.
+The cost of cataract surgery depends on your circumstances — chiefly whether you have private health insurance, and which lens best suits your eyes and visual priorities.

 Frequently Asked Questions — Costs